 Corruption remains widespread, and social-welfare indicators are worse than most other countries.
 Three-quarters of the population lives below the poverty line of one U.S. dollar a day, and most young people lack the education or skills training to help them participate in the country’s recovery.

 - Agriculture & food: Connecting farmers to markets for high-value agricultural products like rubber, cocoa, palm oil and vegetables

-- Children & youth: Empowering young people to improve their own communities through civil society organizations and leadership training
+- Children & youth: Empowering young people to participate in their communities through civil society organizations and social skills training

-- Economic opportunity: Connecting youth with apprenticeships and financial training, supporting entrepreneurship with business education and small-business loans
+- Economic opportunity: Connecting youth with apprenticeships and financial training and supporting entrepreneurship with business education and small-business loans

 All stories about Liberia

 Liberia: Redefining success: My journey to Liberia March 17, 2010

 Glance down a deeply rutted Monrovia side street and you may see, at the end of the block, a glimpse of palm trees, sandy coastline and the rolling ocean.
 Blink, and you may briefly imagine you’re in Mexico or another beachy getaway.